Professional landscaper meeting Florida landscaping license requirements for lawn care services.

 iii.
 Subcontractors

-If you’re working under a licensed landscaping company as a helper or subcontractor, you might not need a license of your own, though it’s good practice to be certified and insured for your protection.
+If you’re working under a licensed landscaping company as a helper or subcontractor, you might not need a lawn care business license Florida of your own, though it’s good practice to be certified and insured for your protection.

 iv.
 Licensing Resource